-The exact withdrawal symptoms that you may experience during the drug detox varies depending on the type of drug addiction you have and the severity of it, so you will be monitored to keep you as safe as possible during your time in the detox clinic.
+The exact withdrawal symptoms that you may experience during the drug detox vary depending on the type of drug addiction you have and the severity of it, so you will be monitored to keep you as safe as possible during your time in the detox clinic.

 How Long Does A Drug Detox Take?

-A drug detox programme lasts for roughly 7-14 days in total depending on the severity of the drug addiction.
+A drug detox programme lasts for roughly 7-14 days in total, depending on the severity of the drug addiction.
 Detox plans are catered to individuals and their personal addiction recovery, you will be provided and guided through a plan that is designed to your circumstances to ensure you get the most from your recovery programme.

 By completing a medically supervised detox plan, you will benefit from expert care as you recover from your drug abuse.
 You will receive a personalised treatment programme during this detox period.